Accelerated core collapse in tidally stripped self-interacting dark matter halos: Gravothermal fluid model

-\sectiontitle{Gravothermal Fluid Model} We consider a spherical halo with a density profile $\rho(r,t)$ and an enclosed mass of $M(r,t)$ at radius $r$ and time $t$.
+We consider a spherical halo with a density profile $\rho(r,t)$ and an enclosed mass of $M(r,t)$ at radius $r$ and time $t$.
 We assume that this halo structure is set very early on ($\sim\! \Gyr$), as is relevant for the small mass halos that we focus on in this work.
 The halo is assumed to be isotropic and spherically symmetric, and dark matter is modeled as a thermally conducting fluid in quasistatic virial equilibrium.
 The dark matter particles with mass $m$ self-interact with a cross section per mass $\sigma_m$.
 They have a one-dimensional (1D) velocity dispersion $v(r,t)$ with a corresponding three-dimensional (3D) velocity dispersion $v_{3\textrm{D}}=\sqrt{3}v$.
-The relaxation time is defined as $t_r \equiv \lambda/(av)$, where $\lambda = 1/(\rho\sigma_m)$ is the mean free path and $a=\sqrt{16/\pi}$ is a coefficient relevant for hard-sphere scattering of particles with a Maxwell-Boltzmann velocity distribution~\cite{Balberg:2002ue}.
+The relaxation time is defined as $t_r \equiv \lambda/(av)$, where $\lambda = 1/(\rho\sigma_m)$ is the mean-free path and $a=\sqrt{16/\pi}$ is a coefficient relevant for hard-sphere scattering of particles with a Maxwell-Boltzmann velocity distribution~\cite{Balberg:2002ue}.

-Through self interactions, heat can flow from one region of the halo to another with a luminosity $L(r,t)$ through a spherical shell located at radius $r$.
+Through self-interactions, heat can flow from one region of the halo to another with a luminosity $L(r,t)$ through a spherical shell located at radius $r$.
 Heat transfer is given by Fourier's law of thermal conduction,